 Pinworms are spread by accidentally eating the eggs of the worm, which can be found on infected clothing, bedding, toys, or in the stool of an infected person.

-Pinworms are more common in children 5 to 14 years old.
-Factors that increase your chances of getting pinworms include:
+Pinworms are more common in children 5-14 years old.
+Other factors that increase your chance of pinworms include:

 - Contact with an infected person—usually a child or family member of the infected child